sagarpathak0/Think-bot-steve/README.md

 ---

-## Recent Changes (as of June 5, 2025)
+## Recent Changes (as of June 9, 2025)

+- **Deployment (June 9, 2025):**
+  - Fully deployed backend (Flask/Gunicorn) on AWS EC2 with Nginx reverse proxy and SSL/HTTPS via Certbot.
+  - Deployed frontend (Next.js) on Vercel, accessible at [https://think-bot-steve.vercel.app](https://think-bot-steve.vercel.app).
+  - Configured custom domain [https://think-bot-steve.me](https://think-bot-steve.me) with Elastic IP and DNS.
+  - Resolved all CORS, Python dependency (e.g., _cffi_backend for Certbot), and system package issues.
+  - Created comprehensive `DEPLOYMENT_GUIDE.txt`.
-- **Security:** All secrets moved to `.env`, JWT for all user endpoints, PostgreSQL for all user/chat data.
+- **Security (June 5, 2025):** All secrets moved to `.env`, JWT for all user endpoints, PostgreSQL for all user/chat data.
-- **Frontend:** Modern dashboard layout, Astra theme, device control panel, and improved navigation.
+- **Frontend (June 5, 2025):** Modern dashboard layout, Astra theme, device control panel, and improved navigation.
-- **Backend:** New `/control` API for robot/device commands, all endpoints CORS and JWT protected.
+- **Backend (June 5, 2025):** New `/control` API for robot/device commands, all endpoints CORS and JWT protected.
-- **Docs:** See `API_DOCS.txt` for all API endpoints, input/output, and authentication.
+- **Docs (June 5, 2025):** See `API_DOCS.txt` for all API endpoints, input/output, and authentication.

-This README is up to date as of June 5, 2025.
+This README is up to date as of June 9, 2025.